danfeder/bolt_v4_simple/userTestingPlan.md

 - Provide specific feedback about pain points
 - Suggest improvements based on your experience
 - In later rounds, evaluate whether previous issues have been resolved

 ---

+## Feedback Documentation and Tracking

+We will create a dedicated document to track all feedback, issues, and suggestions from user testing.
+This document will be used to prioritize work after each testing round.

+See the [user-testing-feedback.md](./user-testing-feedback.md) document for detailed feedback from testing sessions.

+## Testing Status

+### Round 1 (Current)

+- **Scenario A1**: Basic Constraint Entry - COMPLETED
+  - Personal conflicts calendar working well
+  - Hard constraints interface is intuitive and functional
+  - Issue identified with max consecutive periods (needs to be limited to 0-2)

+- **Scenario A2**: Soft Constraint Configuration - COMPLETED
+  - Balance schedule switch purpose is unclear
+  - Teacher preferences should be moved to Class Manager

+- **Scenario B1**: Schedule Navigation - COMPLETED (BLOCKED)
+  - Weekly Schedule Dashboard doesn't display generated schedules
+  - RE-OPTIMIZE button is inactive
+  - Integration issue between CLI and UI

+- **Scenario B2**: Schedule Information Comprehension - COMPLETED (PARTIAL)
+  - Schedule format in CLI is limited to weekday-based rather than calendar date-based
+  - Missing rotation functionality for multiple weeks

+- **Scenario D1**: Complete Schedule Generation Workflow - COMPLETED (PARTIAL)
+  - Schedule generation works in CLI but not reflected in UI
+  - Generated schedule lacks calendar date integration

+### Round 2 (Planned)

+After addressing the critical issues identified in Round 1, we will focus on:

+- **Scenario C1**: Data Import/Export - Test importing class data and exporting generated schedules
+- **Scenario C2**: Schedule Management - Test saving, loading, and comparing multiple schedule rotations
+- **Reworked Schedule Dashboard** - Test the redesigned calendar-based schedule view
+- **Reworked Class Manager** - Test the new interactive constraint selection interface

+## Next Steps

+1. Implement critical fixes identified during Round 1
+   - Rework the Weekly Schedule Dashboard with calendar-based view
+   - Enhance schedule generation to work with actual calendar dates
+   - Fix integration between CLI and UI components
+   - Redesign Class Manager with interactive constraint selection

+2. Conduct Round 2 testing with the improved interface

+---